amitsuryavanshi/hello_world/README.md

-Exapmle of using c-extension and java-extension in ruby gem.
+Exapmle of using c-extension and java-extension in same ruby gem.

 - For c-extension